I built a tool to make working with multiple AI models easier, and it’s now available on GitHub: https://github.com/ngstcf/llmbase

 Like many developers experimenting with AI, I found myself wanting to try different models for different tasks.
 GPT-4o is great for general-purpose work, Claude Sonnet handles complex reasoning well, Gemini shines with technical content, DeepSeek offers capable reasoning models at a fraction of the cost, and sometimes you just want to run things locally through Ollama for privacy.

-- Privacy: Running sensitive data through local Ollama models instead of sending everything to cloud providers
+- Privacy: Route sensitive data through local Ollama models to ensure it never leaves your infrastructure.

 Who Might Find This Useful